 Kings Canyon National Park

-Mt Hood National Forest area (there is soooooo much to explore here)
+Mt Hood National Forest area (there is soooooo much to explore here and did I mention waterfalls?)

 Cape Kiwanda Beach